Weimankow/Volunteer-with-Tanzu-Act/README.md

 ## What's this about?

-Tanzu Act (previously known as Pivotal Act) has worked with non-profits internationally to help them
+[Tanzu Act](https://tanzu.vmware.com/act) (previously known as Pivotal Act) has worked with non-profits internationally to help them with digital solutions to problems like human trafficking, empowering youth, and connecting caregivers with help during covid.

 ## Who are you?
-I'm a designer from Tanzu Act
+I'm a designer from Tanzu Act who is helping explore how Tanzu Act projects can be sustained in Singapore.

 ## How do I sign up for it?
 Please fill up the Google form here